 Spanish is the Internet’s’ third most popular language’ with 7.9 per cent of Internet users communicating in the Latin language.
 But Spanish is the second most common language of giant Facebook and Twitter social media networks.
 It’s also Wikipedia’s second language of value in terms of the number of users who visit the site.

 - The Royal Spanish Academy was Founded in the 18th Century

-Founded in the 18th century, the Royal Spanish Academy (Real Academia Española) is universally recognized as the arbiter of the Spanish language.
-It compiles and releases grammar guides and official dictionaries that are widely followed by the people of Spain and Latin America.
-The institute established the wide use of the inverted exclamation point and question mark(¡ and ¿) as well as the letter “ñ” (which was first introduced to the language sometime around the 14th century), which has been absorbed by a few other non-Spanish languages of Spain.
+The Royal Spanish Academy (Real Academia Espa’ola) was established in the 18th century and is widely regarded as the arbiter of the Spanish language.
+It compiles and publishes grammar guides and official dictionaries commonly followed by the Spanish and Latin American peoples.
+The institute developed the common use of the inverted exclamation point and question mark(‘ and’) as well as the letter (which was first added to the language sometime around the 14th century), which was adopted by a few other non-Spanish languages of Spain.

-- Spanish is Relatively Easy to Learn
+- Spanish is fairly easy to learn

 - Many Spanish Words Have Arabic Roots

 The roots of a lot of Spanish words can be traced back to Arabic, the language which after Latin had the most cultural impact on Spanish.
 The Arab presence in Spain which lasted nine centuries led to the Spanish speakers absorbing multiple Arabic words.
 Around 4,000 words are of Arab origin in the Spanish language, such as’ aceituna’ (olive),’ almohada’ (pillow),’ az’car’ (sugar), and’ arroz’ (rice), to name a few.

 These are Some Amazing Fun Facts about Spanish Language

 Nutshell School tags- knowledge minute spanish verbs learn spanish for beginners